tomvita/Breeze-Beta/docs/UnityGuide.md

 ## Focus and shortcut notes

 - If you are using Focus mode and some new buttons are not visible, apply the newer `default.focus` included in later releases.
+See the [Focus Mode Guide](focus%20mode.md) for details.
 - You can open Focus Manager directly with `FocusManager_key` (default: `L + ZR`).
 - `default.focus` is applied when:
 - you activate the "Full Menu" button in Main Menu, or